Should I use my own Reddit account?

 The only thing is, sometimes some subreddits have a karma requirement.

-If you dont have enough, just manually contribute to random threads (eg: /r/relationship_advice)
+If you dont have enough, just manually contribute to threads (eg: /r/relationship_advice, or other posts in ur industry)

 To farm karma faster, you can also use our tool to generate replies.
 Mine often get 5-20 upvotes.